Klay Thompson Injury Update: Warriors Could Face Major Setback After Star Guard’s Awkward Injury

 — USA TODAY (@USATODAY) June 1, 2018

+This was the second scare for Golden State Warriors fans in as many series.
+In Game 4 of the Western Conference Finals, Thompson injured his leg while going for a layup and had to be taken to the locker room for evaluation.
+As SI.com noted, Thompson was ultimately able to return later that game.

-Klay Thompson appeared to suffer little effects of the injury after returning in the second quarter of Game 1.
+Klay Thompson appeared to suffer little effects of the injury after returning in the second quarter of Game 1, playing the remainder of the first half.